FilipeDias23/cabazdocampo/README.md

 # README

 Cabaz do campo = Basket of field.
 It's a small business who sells individual agricultural products or Baskets of those products upon availability.
 The user can Book them and send a message so the owner can deliver .

 * Ruby version
-rails 7.0.4
+ -rails 7.0.4

 * System dependencies

 * Configuration

 * Database creation
-PostgreSQL
+  -PostgreSQL

 * Database initialization